nehaljwani/team.exiv2.org/book/IMaEA.md

 The JPEG standard restricts a single segment of a JPEG to 64k bytes because the length field is a 16 bit uint16_t.
 Exif, XMP and ICC frequently exceed 64k.
 Regrettably three different schemes are used to enable multiple consecutive segments to be coalesced into a larger block.

-tvisitor.cpp supports Adboe and AGFA extended JPEG.
+tvisitor.cpp supports Adobe and AGFA extended JPEG.

 #### Adobe Exif >64k in JPEG